shrutisharma27/7targets-docs/docs/_releases/index.md

 ### 22 Oct 2019
 ```
-- Ability to provide Additional Information Line to the Assistant to provide more context to the lead in the email.
-Assistant will use this line in different emails in the followup.
+- Ability to provide Additional Information Line to the Assistant for getting more context in the email.
 - Received Response email sent to the boss, to contain a link to open that lead and get introduced.
 ```